 The most important images of this piece is those of water.
 Different types of water, in different locations, are used throughout ‘To My Mistress Sitting by a River’s Side: An Eddy’ to depict the relationship between a man and a woman, and the woman’s new lover/lovers.
 This kind of comparison is known as a metaphysical conceit.
 A technique for which the poet John Donne was best remembered.

 Summary of To My Mistress Sitting by a River’s Side

-The poem begins with the speaker starting a long conceit, or complex metaphor comparing things usual seen as quite different from one another.
-In this case it is lovers and bodies of water.
+The poem begins with the speaker starting a long conceit, or complex metaphor comparing things usually seen as quite different from one another.
+In this case, it is lovers and bodies of water.
 The eddy, a swirling part of the stream, separates “herself” from the rest of the water.
-With her new freedom she travels away from the larger system she was a part of.
+With her new freedom, she travels away from the larger system she was a part of.
 This symbolizes a woman’s walking out on her husband/lover.

 She soon takes up with another man, a river.
 She brushes against his banks, willing him to allow her to make a deeper connection.
-At first he isn’t sure but after she threatens to leave, they join together.
-In the second part of the poem the narration changes to first person and the speaker addresses one particular listener.
-He wants their relationship to be like the river and the eddy’s.
+At first, he isn’t sure but after she threatens to leave, they join together.
+In the second part of the poem the narration changes to the first person and the speaker addresses one particular listener.
+He wants their relationship to be like the river and the eddies.
 He will keep her safe from the “rude” stream.

-You can read more about Thomas Carew here on Poetry Foundation.
+You can read more of Thomas Carew’s poems here.